Skip to main content

 service.beta.kubernetes.io/openstack-internal-load-balancer: "true"

-3. To specify the IP address of the balancer, modify the manifest for the EnvoyProxy object:
+3. Specify the IP address of the balancer.
+To do this, change the manifest of the EnvoyProxy object:

 ---